bcgov/aquifer-factsheets/README.md

 install_github("bcgov/bcgroundwater")
 ```

-An installation of LaTeX (e.g. MiKTex, MacTeX or [`tinytex`](https://cran.r-project.org/web/packages/tinytex/index.html)) is required to render the .Rmd file to PDF with `knitr`.
+An installation of LaTeX (e.g. MiKTex, MacTeX or [`tinytex`](https://cran.r-project.org/web/packages/tinytex/index.html)) is required to render the .Rmd files to PDF with `knitr`.

+### Output

+These scripts output Aquifer Factsheets and the Aquifer Factsheet Companion document to the "./factsheets/" folder.

+- AQ_00001_Aquifer_Factsheet.pdf - Example factsheet for Aquifer #1
+- Aquifer Factsheet - Companion Document.pdf - Methodological details for factsheets

 ### Project Status
 This project is under development.